MicrosoftDocs/msix-docs/msix-src/mpt-overview.md

 - Windows 10, version 1809 (or later)
 - Participation in the Windows Insider Program (if you're using an Insider build)
 - A valid Microsoft account (MSA) alias to access the app from the Microsoft Store
-- Admin privileges on your PC account
+- Administrator privileges on your PC to run the tool

  ## Install